 GERM204Advanced German II: German Stories and HistoriesThis course centers around children's and youth novels presented within the historical and cultural context of 20th century Germany, with special emphasis on developing students' reading skills and cultural literacy.
 Continued practice of linguistic structures and systematic vocabulary building are also central to the course.
 In German.
 May be taken before German 203.Prerequisite: GERM-201

-GERM301Introduction to German Literature and Culture: Reading Texts and ContextsThis course serves as an introduction to upper-level courses in German literature and culture.
-It stresses the central role that literature plays in fostering an understanding of German society, and it introduces students to the tools and theories of literary and cultural analysis.
-Readings vary from prose and poetry to drama and film, and they may be focused on a single theme across a number of time periods to provide a context toward an understanding of a particular text.
+GERM301Introduction to German Cultural Studies: Reading Texts in ContextsThis course serves as an introduction to upper-level courses in German Cultural Studies.
+It stresses the central role that culture plays in fostering an understanding of German society, and it introduces students to the tools and theories of cultural analysis.
+Readings and genres range from literature and film to documentaries, magazine articles, blogs, cartoons, and music, and they may be focused on a single theme across a number of time periods to provide a context toward an understanding of how a particular text reflects cultural identities.
 In German.Prerequisite: GERM-203 or GERM-204

 GERM410German Songs and Sagas, Folk and Fairy TalesThis course examines common structural and thematic elements in German epic and lyric poetry, folk and fairy tales from the Middle Ages to the Second World War.
 The first half of the course will be devoted primarily to a key text in the history of German literature, the medieval epic Das Nibelungenlied.
 After reading the text closely (in modern German translation), students will study the reception of the Nibelungenlied in 19th and early 20th century German culture (through Wagner's opera and Fritz Lang's film) and its importance for burgeoning German nationalism.
 In the second half of the course, students will trace key themes from the Nibelungenlied--love and loss, honor and war, and the nature of the heroine and hero/warrior--in folk and fairy tales and in lyric poetry from the Enlightenment to the 20th century.
 In German.Prerequisite: GERM-301